Jamie Slocum

 Jamie Slocum was an American Christian worship leader, singer, songwriter and producer from Grants Pass, Oregon.
-He was raised in Phoenix, Arizona and moved to Nashville in the 1990s.
-Slocum succumbed to injuries after being run over by a bus in Scottsdale, Arizona on January 10, 2023.
-He was 52 at the time of his death.
+He grew up in Phoenix and moved to Nashville in the 1990s.
+He succumbed to injuries after being run over by a bus in Scottsdale, Arizona on January 10, 2023.
+He was 52.

-He started as a staff songwriter for Curb Records.
-Music Mogul Mike Curb thought Slocum should be doing his own music, which led to a record deal.
-Slocum continues to tour and produce records internationally.
-He is currently on Curb records in Nashville, where he resides with his family.

-Slocum has written and produced many hit songs for Country/Pop and Christian music as well as many jingles.
-"Grace Changes Everything" was his first hit as a solo artist and climbed to No. 7 (AC radio 2000).
+He began as a staff songwriter for Curb Records.
+Songwriter and producer Mike Curb thought that Slocum should be performing his own music, leading to a record deal.
+Slocum toured and produced music.
+He was signed to Curb and lived in Nashville with his family.
+He wrote and produced hit songs in country/pop and Christian music as well as jingles.
+"Grace Changes Everything" was his first hit as a solo artist and reached No. 7 (AC radio 2000).